c3337187/Script-YTD/README.md

 # Script-YTD

 This repository contains a helper script for downloading media from the clipboard on Windows.
-The `scripts/main_windows_strict.py` script places an icon in the system tray and reacts to global hotkeys.
+The `main_windows_strict.py` script places an icon in the system tray and reacts to global hotkeys.
+Clipboard actions are handled in a small helper process so the hotkey works reliably.
+The helper retries clipboard operations several times to ensure links are captured.

 ## Repository layout

-- `scripts/main_windows_strict.py` – main application script
+- `main_windows_strict.py` – main application script
-- `scripts/build.py` – installs missing packages and builds an executable
 - `requirements.txt` – list of required Python packages such as `yt-dlp`, `requests`, `beautifulsoup4`, `keyboard`, `pystray`, `pyperclip`, `pillow`, `pyinstaller`, and `pywin32`
+- `build.py` – installs missing packages and builds an executable
 - `icons/` – tray icons used by the application
-- `system/` – configuration, logs and build output
+- `system/` – configuration and logs

 ## Quick start

 1. Install Python 3.10 or newer.
-2. Run `python scripts/build.py`.
+2. Run `python build.py`.
-   The script installs required packages and builds an executable in `system/`.
+   The script installs required packages and builds an executable in the project root.
-3. Launch the generated `.exe` from the `system` directory.
+3. Launch the generated `.exe` from the repository directory.

-## Usage

-Select a link in your browser and press `Ctrl+Space`.
-The script copies the selection to the clipboard and appends the URL to `system/download-list.txt`.

 ## Manual commands